Zaid-Ajaj/the-elmish-book/chapters/elm/react-in-elmish.md

 > Of course, this is psuedo-code, using types just makes it easier to think about the concept.

 I say the "real" elements on the screen because these `ReactElement`s are not actual elements.
 They are only a *representation* of how the user interface should look like.
 Basically a tree structure that lives in-memory which React uses to determine what changes need to be applied to the *real* elements: the real DOM.
-This is why these `ReactElement`s are also commonly referred to as the "Virtual DOM" (virtual because they only live in-memory).
+This is why these `ReactElement`s are also commonly referred to as the "Virtual DOM".
+They are called virtual because they only live in-memory.

-### Expensive Re-Renders